gherlein/thirdCall/README.md

 I moved all the Chime and harder AWS service interfaces into a submodule "chill" to abstract away those complexities.
 In the future that will become a Lambda Layer.
 You can see more about the Chill library [here](https://github.com/gherlein/chill/).

-## Cloning to get Submodiles Automatically
+## Cloning to get Submodules Automatically

 To get all the code for this project, clone the repo with this: